uoguelph-mlrg/Theano-MPI/README.md

 }
 ```

 Theano-MPI is compatible for training models built in different framework libraries, e.g., Lasagne, Keras, Blocks, as long as its model parameters can be exposed as theano shared variables.
-Theano-MPI also comes with a light-weight layer library for you to build your own models.
+Theano-MPI also comes with a light-weight layer library for you to build customized models.
 See [wiki](https://github.com/uoguelph-mlrg/Theano-MPI/wiki) for a quick guide on building customized neural networks based on them.
 Also, check out an example [incoperation](https://github.com/uoguelph-mlrg/Theano-MPI/blob/master/theanompi/models/lasagne_model_zoo/vgg.py) of the 16-layer VGGNet from [Lasagne model zoo](https://github.com/Lasagne/Recipes/blob/master/modelzoo/) to get an idea of how to import Lasagne models into Theano-MPI.

 ## Dependencies